feilongwang92/app-data/README.md

 Here, `"E:/data/processed/processed_00.csv"` gives a file containing a part of processed data.
 The file is under directory `"E:/data/processed/"`.
 To compute all files under directory `"E:/data/processed/"`, you can write a loop for this command.
 `1000` gives the batch size, meaning that we want to read 1000 users into memory for each round of computation to avoid memory overflow (you can set a different number depending on the memory size).

 ## Notes of running and understanding the codes

 **Notes of preprocessing raw data**

-- some unexpected records: some raw records may have '\N' value in their “accuracy” field;
+- There may be some unexpected records in the raw data: a few raw records have '\N' value in their “accuracy” field;

-- duplicated records can be in two forms: 1) two records are the same in terms of all fields; 2) two records have the same timestamp and latitude and longitude coordinates, but they have different location accuracy;
+- Duplicated records can be one of two cases: 1) two records are the same for all fields; 2) two records have the same timestamp, latitude and longitude coordinates, but have different location accuracy.

-- A note of loading data to database, if you use a database instead of operating on csv files directly: accuracy of some records could be as large as 562119 meters (should be outliers; be careful when loading data into a database, as in a database, an integer 562119 is loaded as 32768 using a SmallInt datatype);
+- A note of loading data to database, if you use a database instead of operating on csv files directly: accuracy of some records could be as large as 562119 meters (should be outliers; be careful when loading data into a database, as in a database, an integer 562119 is loaded as 32768 using a SmallInt datatype).

-- longitude/latitude in some raw records have no decimal place (e.g., 45	-125); be careful when you deal with decimal places.
+- Longitude/latitude in a few raw records have no decimal place (e.g., 45	-125); be careful when you deal with decimal places.
+These records are removed in the preprocessing steps, as they literally do not give a mobile device's location.

 - Some records have a time zone that is different from your study area.
 For example, the Puget Sound region data have records that are not at Pacific Standard Time.
 Specifically, for these records, values at time-zone field (the last column) can be -36000, which stands for Alaska time (2 hours later than PST).
 (Such unexpected records are loaded as -32768 in a database if SmallInt is used.)

 **Tips for Addressing "out of memory" issue:**

-- If your machine gets a small memory, you can process observations belongs to a small batch of IDs: Read 5000 unique IDs (or 2000 IDs), get observations of these IDs from disk to memory, conduct computations, save results on disk, release memory and read next 5000 IDs.
-You may find that sorted and processed data have already been cut into files, each of which contains 5000 IDs.
-So you can read in and process these data files one by one.
+- If your machine gets a small memory, you can process observations belongs to a small batch of IDs: Read 5000 unique IDs (or 1000 IDs), get observations of these IDs from disk to memory, conduct computations, save results on disk, release memory and read next 5000 IDs.
+You may find that "sorted" and "processed" data have been cut into files, each of which contains 5000 IDs.
+This allows you to read in and process data files one by one and avoids memory overflow.

 - Does using a database improve processing speed compared with working on csv files directly?
 Based on my experiments, using a database may not be a good idea in our cases.
 Time-saving from using a database is limited as it takes much time for just loading all files into a database table and indexing the table, although it is relatively fast to fetch observations belonging to one ID after the data is loaded.
 The use of databases has its advantages when we need some frequent data manipulations, for example, when we need to frequently identify and mute one specific ID.
 For sorting and processing all observations, the use of the database has no clear advantage as the data are processed in batches.